Transparency of History in Galactic Game Theory

 Probably, yes.

-In an iterated environment, cooperators can form coalitions, share resources, and present a united front against defectors.
-Because advanced civilizations that last for eons presumably want stability, they can coordinate to deter or penalize defectors.
-Defectors might find themselves isolated, lacking partners for trade or mutual defence—making them systematically weaker – more on penalization next.
+In an iterated environment, cooperators can and would form coalitions, share resources, and present a united front against defectors.
+Because advanced civilisations that last for eons presumably want long-term stability over short-term gains, they can coordinate to deter or penalise defectors.
+Defectors might find themselves isolated, lacking partners for trade or mutual defence—making them systematically weaker – more on penalisation next.

 In general, collective power arises from broad alliances: technology exchange, robust trade networks, shared defence pacts, etc. This is commonly seen in real-world human history, and it presumably generalizes if no single empire can roll over all others easily.

-Would Cooperators Penalize Non-Defector Civilisations With Immoral Histories?
+Would Cooperators Penalise Non-Defector Civilisations With Immoral Histories?

 Possibly, yes, but it depends on how “immoral history” transitions into the present: